SummaryRead the full fact sheet

 - diuretics – to counteract fluid retention (by making the person urinate).

 Treatment for abuse of synthetic growth hormone

 Giving up synthetic growth hormone can be extremely difficult for adults whose positive body image depends on looking large and muscular.
 Some users continue to take the hormone, even though it is affecting their health and wellbeing.

 Counselling may help you to stop using synthetic growth hormone.
-See your doctor for information and referral, or contact an alcohol and other drug service in your area.
+See your doctor for information and referral, or contact an in your area.